lcolosi/WaveClimatology/README.md

 # Source Code for

 Colosi, Luke V, Sarah T Gille, and Ana B Villas Bôas.
-The seasonal cycle of significant waveheight in the ocean: Local vs remote forcing.Journal of Geophysical Research: Oceans,in preparation
+The seasonal cycle of significant waveheight in the ocean: Local vs remote forcing.Journal of Geophysical Research: Oceans, in finalization stage.

 # Abstract

-Significant wave height (SWH) stems from a combination of locally generated "wind sea" and remotely generated "swell" waves.
+Significant wave height (SWH) stems from a combination of locally generated "wind-sea" and remotely generated "swell" waves.
 In the Northern and Southern Hemispheres, wave heights typically undergo a sinusoidal annual cycle, with larger SWH in winter in response to seasonal changes in high-latitude storm patterns that generate equatorward propagating swell.
-In the California coastal region, local expansion fan wind events occur in boreal spring and summer, leading to a wind speed (WSP) annual cycle with a distinct maximum in boreal spring and local deviations from the expected hemispheric-scale annual cycle in SWH.
-Other ocean regions with a WSP annual cycle reaching a maximum in late spring, summer, or early fall are designated as seasonal wind anomaly regions (SWARs).
-In this study, intra-annual variability of surface gravity waves is analyzed globally using two decades of satellite-derived SWH and WSP data.
-The phasing of the annual cycle is used as a metric to identify SWARs.
-Global maps of probability of swell based on wave age confirm that during the spring and summer months the wave field in SWARs is typically dominated by locally forced waves a higher percentage of the time than in surrounding regions.
+However, some locations deviate from this hemispheric-scale seasonal pattern in SWH.
+For example, in the California coastal region, local wind events occur in boreal spring and summer, leading to a wind speed (WSP) annual cycle with a distinct maximum in boreal spring and a corresponding local response in SWH\@.
+Here ocean regions with a WSP annual cycle reaching a maximum in late spring, summer, or early fall are designated as seasonal wind anomaly regions (SWARs).
+Intra-annual variability of surface gravity waves is analyzed globally using two decades of satellite-derived SWH and WSP data.
+The phasing of the WSP annual cycle is used as a metric to identify SWARs.
+Global maps of probability of swell based on wave age confirm that during the spring and summer months, locally forced waves are more statistically more likely in SWARs than in surrounding regions.
 The magnitude of the deviation in the SWH annual cycle is determined by the exposure to swell and characteristics of the wave field within the region.
-We find that local winds have a more pronounced impact on Northern Hemisphere SWARs than on Southern Hemisphere SWARs due to the larger amplitude cycle of Northern Hemisphere winds.
+Local winds have a more identifiable impact on Northern Hemisphere SWARs than on Southern Hemisphere SWARs due to the larger seasonality of Northern Hemisphere winds.

 # Plain Language Summary